logchimp/docs/docs/install/docker.md

 	ghcr.io/logchimp/logchimp
 ```

-After running these command successfully, you can access your LogChimp site at `http://localhost:8080/`.
+After running these commands successfully, you can access your LogChimp site at `http://localhost:8080/`.

 ---

-Here's an LogChimp Docker image structure for you to understand _(if you're curious)_, what's happening behind the scenes.
+Here's a LogChimp Docker image structure for you to understand _(if you're curious)_ what's happening behind the scenes.

 ![LogChimp Docker image structure](../../images/docs/install/docker/deployment-structure.png)